 Sprouted Red Quinoa

 Freddy and friends.
 The local talent pool runs deep on the Westside.

 The Alan Scott Oven

-Our stone and brick oven was built in to the specifications of Australian oven designer, mason, and artisan baker Alan Scott.
-Made of stone and brick, it was originally wood-fired but now is heated using a custom built electric heating element.
+Our oven was built on site to the specifications of Australian oven designer, mason, and artisan baker Alan Scott.
+Made of stone and brick, it was originally wood-fired but now is heated using a custom built electric element.
 The heat is absorbed, stored in the thermal mass of the oven, and released later during the bake.